StarsandPlanets99/agentic_hackathon_procode/01-Introduction.md

 Agents don’t work alone, they’re grouped into **teams** that define how they interact.
 In AutoGen, teams are managed using **GroupChat types**.

-For this hackathon, we’re keeping it simple with `RoundRobinGroupChat` and using this type to alternate between:
+For this hackathon, we will keep it simple with `RoundRobinGroupChat` and using this type to alternate between:
 - The **WebSurfer**, who browses and clicks
 - The **UserProxy**, who gives instructions and ends the chat